-Employees who feel valued, appreciated, and invested in are far less likely to leave your company than are those who do not.
+Employees who feel valued, appreciated, and invested in are far less likely to leave your company than those who do not.
 Investing in your talent will have returns that exceed your original investment, both in terms of lessening attrition rates but also in attracting employees.

 Every manager, leader, and business owner needs to ask themselves, what do you do to appreciate and invest in your employees?
 It is far easier to write off employee appreciation and investment as simply thanking your employee for their contributions during an annual review or during bonus season.
 Those are certainly two ways that you can appreciate and invest in your employees, but they can’t be the only ways.

 Good leaders understand that those they lead do so for their own interests.
 It is the leader’s job to create a system in which people want to follow them because they see those two sets of interests as overlapping.
 For instance, employees want to feel valued in the work that they do.
-As a leader, that should be a priority that you share, not one that conflicts with your own priority of wanting to feel valued by those you lead.
+As a leader, that should be a priority that you share.
+Not one that conflicts with your own priority of wanting to feel valued by those you lead.

 A large part of investing in your employees is interpersonal.
 Cultivating a healthy and supportive working environment, both in terms of the relationships your employees form with each other and with leadership, is critical for the success of your business.

-As a leader, make yourself available to hear from your employees, whether it is their questions, comments and suggestions, and yes, their complaints.
+As a leader, make yourself available to hear from your employees.
+Whether it is their questions, comments, and suggestions, and yes, their complaints.
 Ask for feedback whenever appropriate and implement it.
 Utilize your employees’ creativity, and encourage them to have a stake in the success of your business.
 Having skin in the game is mutually beneficial for both parties.
 Employees who are invested in the success of your company beyond ensuring their next paycheck are far less likely to leave their job.